Role of momentum in the generator-coordinate method applied to barrier penetration: Matrix elements of and

 \section{Matrix elements of $H,N$ and $V$}

 The Gaussian integrals that arise in calculating the elements of the discrete-basis matrices are evaluated in this appendix.
 The two physical parameters are $s$ governing the size of the wave packet and $E_q$, the zero-point energy of the wave packet.
 The relation to the inertial mass $M$ along the collective coordinate is $E_q = \hbar^2/4 M_q s^2 $.
-In the formulas below, lengths are expressed in units of $s$ and energies in units of $E_q$.
+In the formulas below, lengths are expressed in units of $s$.